pts/dosmc/README.txt

   possible to put the 5 bytes of code to the middle of the 28-byte .exe header at the expense of using 317 KiB of conventional memory, but dosmc doesn't waste that much.

+How much overhead does dosmc add?

+* For .com output, the overhead can be as low as 0 bytes, see examples/exit0.c, examples/exit42.c, examples/empty_start.c, examples/hello.c .
+For examples/hello.c, the output .com file is just 26
+  bytes, 2 bytes more (because of `push dx' and `pop dx') than hand-optimized assembly.
+* For .exe output, the overhead can be as low as 34 bytes (including the mandatory .exe header of 28 bytes).
+By some additional code mangling at link time to avoid the `call _start_' and the `ret', the 34 bytes could be decreased to 30 bytes.

 Notes about maximum memory usage of DOS programs: